 Podcast Editing: Audacity

 There are many podcast editing software options available; however, I have found Audacity to be the easiest to use.
 The best part is that it’s free!
 You can also record your solo podcast episodes in Audacity.
-Because it is used for both recording and editing, you are able to edit as you record with the pause recording feature.
+Because it is used for both recording and editing, you can edit as you record with the pause recording feature.
 Imagine knocking out both recording and editing your podcast in one sitting.
 To get started with Audacity, just head to the website and download the software onto your computer.

 Audio Leveler: Auphonic